 09/09/2020 by GOLDI JACQUES-MAYNES

-Instead, they are laying around at home all day.
-Their social activities are mostly online.
-I found my daughter last week using 3 screens at the same time!
+One day I found my daughter using 3 screens at the same time!
 She was on her smartphone three-way video chatting with her best friends, playing Animal Crossing on her Nintendo Switch with another friend, AND watching season 7 of her latest Netflix binge!
 I was both horrified and amazed.

 As a chiromom, I am concerned.

 Neck and back pain are very common in adults.
 In a general population, the 1-year incidence of neck pain can be as high as 40%.
-And based on my recent patient explosion in the teenage sector — it’s also becoming more common for teens.
+And based on my last year's patient explosion in the teenage sector — it’s also becoming more common for teens.

 Text neck is due to poor posture related to technology — hunching over the phone with the chin practically resting on the chest.
 Slouching over portable gaming devices.
 Leaning into laptops to get their school work done.
 It all adds up to pain and eventual degeneration.